 Individuals, families and communities have been able to express themselves during the pandemic through cooking.
 People explored new recipes during COVID-19 and created comfort with traditional family recipes.
 Isolated during stay-at-home orders, people also used cooking to bring together family and create a sense of community.

 During the pandemic, staff from the Autry Museum explored and cooked their way through Comidas Mexicanas, a 1937 cookbook in the Autry’s special collections that contains Mexican American recipes contributed by women living in Pasadena’s Mexican communities.

-Choose one, two or all of the following activities to complete:
+Choose one, two, or all the following activities to complete:

 - Analyze.
 Choose an image from the Autry Blog: How the Pandemic Redefined Family Dinners OR What’s Cooking in Quarantine?
 Complete the Autry Object Analysis Activity.

 - Describe.
 Write a journal entry about: “How did cooking during the pandemic change?”
 Include answers to the following questions in your journal entry: Was there more home cooking than eating out and how did it change – new and different recipes, online cooking classes?
 Did cooking at restaurants change – not as many food items, never had take-out and now do, switched to family style take-out?

 - Create.
 Make a food dish that you made during the pandemic and create a recipe card with a photo of the finished food.
 Include in the recipe card: 1) Name of food item/dish 2) Ingredients 3) Instructions.
 If you can, add the history of the dish.
 You can use a recipe from Comidas Mexicanas (recipes in Spanish and English).

 If you would like to share your work, please submit it to the Autry's Collecting Community History Initiative: The West During COVID-19. https://autry.formstack.com/forms/collecting_community_history_initiative